May be repeated.

 Presents an overview of the product development process from concept generation to design manufacturing and project management.
 There is an emphasis on product definition, early concept development, visual reasoning and engineering graphics.
 Students work in cross disciplinary teams working through product development projects.
 Same as TMGT 366.
 Prerequisite: Admission to the Technology and Management Program.

-Course is the first jointly taken course for the engineering and business college undergraduates in the Technology and Management program.
-It focuses on the strategic management of technology and innovation in organizations.
+Course focuses on the strategic management of technology and innovation in organizations.
 It builds primarily on broad models of technological evolution and organizational change.
 Same as TMGT 367.
-Prerequisite: Admission to the Technology and Management program.

 Introduction to methods of operations research from an executive or managerial viewpoint, emphasizing formulation of business problems in quantitative terms; industrial applications of linear programming, dynamic programming, game theory, probability theory, queuing theory, and inventory theory.
-Prerequisite: ECON 203.
+Prerequisite: ECON 203 or BADM 210.

 Enterprise-level study of a business that focuses on the integration and management of many interrelated processes.
 The focus is on linkages between these business processes and the management of these linkages in a dynamic business environment.
 Prerequisite: BADM 375.